10 Best Analog Multimeters of 2023 – Reviews & Top Picks

 8. Sunwa YX360 Analog Multimeter

-The leads are poor-quality and, worse, hardwired: that means you’re stuck with them.
-Additionally, you can’t perform any different kinds of tests, greatly limiting your versatility.
-Finally, the tool is too large to fit in your pocket, which impacts just how portable this tool really is.
+The leads are poor-quality and hardwired, meaning you’re stuck with them.
+Additionally, you can’t perform any tests, which limits its usefulness.
+Finally, the Sunwa multimeter is too large to fit in your pocket, which impacts just how portable this tool really is.

 - Great price